paulscherrerinstitute/memDisplay/README.md

 If `address` is not specified, the memory block directly following the block of the prevoius call is displayed.

-### devReadProbe and devWriteProbe

-    devReadProbe wordsize address
-    devWriteProbe wordsize address value

-These are iocsh wrappers for the devLib functions of the same name.

-The parameters `wordsize` and `address` have the same meaning as for the `md` function.
-In particular the same syntax for `address` can be used.

-## Helper function

-### memDisplayInstallAddrHandler
+## memDisplayInstallAddrHandler

     typedef volatile void* (*memDisplayAddrHandler) (size_t addr, size_t size, size_t usr);
-    void memDisplayInstallAddrHandler(const char* str, memDisplayAddrHandler handler, size_t usr);
+    void memDisplayInstallAddrHandler(const char* name, memDisplayAddrHandler handler, size_t usr);

-This function can be used to install new handlers for the `address` parameter of the above iocsh functions.
+This function can be used to install new handlers for the `address` parameter of `md`.

 The handler function is supposed to map an address region to a pointer.
-The installer function binds the helper function to a string so that this string followed by `:` can be used in the `address` parameter of the above iocsh wrapper functions.
+The installer function binds the helper function to `name` so that `name:` can be used as a prefix in the `address` parameter of `md`.
-The parameter `usr` is an arbitrary value that can be used by the handler.
+The parameter `usr` is an arbitrary value which the handler may use.
+It is large enough to fit a pointer.